You are here

-If you feel something isn't quite right with your mental health, the best 1st step may be seeing your family doctor.
+If you feel something isn't quite right with your mental health, the best first step may be seeing your family doctor.

 Don't have a family doc?
-A walk-in clinic can help assess your situation & provide referrals for mental health services etc. too.
+A walk-in clinic can help assess your situation and provide referrals for mental health services etc., too.

-Mood tracking (paper or app) can be helpful to bring to appts. esp. when a doctor is getting to know your patterns.
+Mood tracking (paper or app) can be helpful to bring to appointments, especially when a doctor is getting to know your patterns.

 Had a bad experience with service providers?
 Don't give up!
 Keeping looking until you find the right fit, they're out there!

-For info about Mental Health & Addiction services near you & to connect with them use ConnexOntario's chat or helpline.
+For information about mental health and addiction services near you, and to connect with them, use ConnexOntario's chat or helpline.

-Some employers provide Employee Assistance Plans that offer free short-term counselling for employees & their immediate family.
+Some employers provide Employee Assistance Plans that offer free short-term counselling for employees and their immediate family.

-Volunteer with a Mental Health organization.
-While helping others you can learn abt local services & meet helpful contacts.
+Volunteer with a mental health organization.
+While helping others you can learn about local services and meet helpful contacts.

-While you wait for services write a safety contract with someone you trust & let them know what helps keep you safe.
+While you wait for services, write a safety contract with someone you trust and let them know what helps keep you safe.

-If you're receiving therapy in ON that's not covered by insurance & struggling to pay, look into ODSP & OW.
+If you're receiving therapy in Ontario that's not covered by insurance and you're struggling to pay, look into ODSP and OW.

-If you have a friend or loved one seeking help, be patient & know that it can take time.
+If you have a friend or loved one seeking help, be patient and know that it can take time.
 Be there for them when you can.

-Dial 211 to find out about or get connected to community, health & social services across Canada.
+Dial 211 to find out about or get connected to community, health, and social services across Canada.
 Or visit 211.ca.

-Don't let the name fool you, Kids Help Phone serves up to 20yr olds!
+Don't let the name fool you, Kids Help Phone serves up to 20 year olds!
 Or there's Good2Talk, specifically for youth in post-secondary.